 Certificate for Orthopedic Assistants

+An orthopedic assistant works under the supervision of an orthopedic surgeon to provide rehabilitative services to patients who have physical disabilities.
 The curriculum for an orthopedic assistant certificate program combines science and medical courses with classes that concentrate on orthopedic topics.
 Program coursework may include:

 - Orthopedic techniques and technology